nim-lang/Nim/doc/gc.rst

 The unit of the parameters ``maxPauseInUs`` and ``us`` is microseconds.

-These two procs are the two modus operandi of the realtime GC:
+These two procs are the two modus operandi of the realtime garbage collector:

 (1) GC_SetMaxPause Mode

-    You can call ``GC_SetMaxPause`` at program startup and then each triggered GC run tries to not take longer than ``maxPause`` time.
-However, it is possible (and common) that the work is nevertheless not evenly distributed as each call to ``new`` can trigger the GC and thus take  ``maxPause`` time.
+    You can call ``GC_SetMaxPause`` at program startup and then each triggered garbage collector run tries to not take longer than ``maxPause`` time.
+However, it is possible (and common) that the work is nevertheless not evenly distributed as each call to ``new`` can trigger the garbage collector and thus take  ``maxPause`` time.

 (2) GC_step Mode